 There is also a clever upper walkway in one room to give a birds-eye view and to get up close to the hanging wall textiles.
 Well done!
 The ground floor does host more temporary exhibitions from international artists to inspire and focus attention on newer ideas.
 Still, with over 15,000 objects across three levels, I’m sure you will find at least a few curious objects to pip your interest.

 Ok, ok, I know what you are are going to say: “An Estonian Health Care Museum?
 Come on…You have got to be kidding?” …but hear me out!

-This cutting-edge museum showcase the human anatomy and health care with illustrative displays and activities, all presented in a very visual and engaging manner.
-I swear if I had been a child when I visited I would have studied a lot hard and become a doctor.
-Practically dissecting the human body each room in this labyrinth facility spread over three floors and two internally connected buildings has a unique theme focusing on each organ.
+This cutting-edge museum showcase the human anatomy and health care with interpretive displays and activities, all presented in a very visual and engaging manner.
+I swear if I had been a child when I visited, I would have studied a lot hard and become a doctor.
+Practically dissecting the human body, each room in this labyrinth facility spread over three floors, and two internally connected buildings have a unique theme focusing on each organ.

 If it still sounds boring, that’s on me – because this place is anything but!
 You could easily spend 4 hours and yet not read and do everything here.
 Perfect for children or curious adults who still like to learn, this has to be one of the best things to do in Tallinn on a rainy day – or even a sunny one.

 A name change — the Estonian Health Care Museum just sounds plain boring and does not do the place justice!